GunnlaugurCalvi/HTTPdP1/README.md

 	"curl -X DELETE localhost:PORT", for an example of a unsupported method(delete method) Whereas PORT will include the port the server is running on.

+# FAIRNESS
+All clients that sends a request to the server will eventually receive a reply.
+After the whole proccess of creating a socket make it reusable, nonblocking and bind it we listen to the socket and having maximum length of the queue 10(of pending connections).
+Then we use poll system-call(for the lowest overhead on a machine) and take in a struct of file descriptor and number of file descriptors and we then loop through each connection and serve them their goods.

 # TESTING

 We tested the parallel connection feature of our server using a script,